Not-Kyle/mawborn.xml/README.md

 >[!NOTE]
 > ### Version: 1.0.1A
-> 1. Fixed some bugs and reworked the Drawing Lib to be faster and safer!
+> 1. Fixed some bugs!

 # Loadstring <br />